dondoduy/spec/README.md

 ## Developing

-Spectrum is in early developer release mode.
-We will be adding more resources as time goes on, but if you're feeling adventurous, you experiment with Spectrum today.
+Spec is in early developer release mode.
+We will be adding more resources as time goes on, but if you're feeling adventurous, you experiment with Spec today.

 Ensure you have the following installed: